-Findings Supporting Evidence Interviews and dialogue with students verify that the school provides them with curriculum and experiences that prepare Lesson plans/materials them for college, a career, and life.
-Our junior and senior Transition goals in IEP English teachers use job applications and mock interviews to Workability TPP help students prepare for life after HHS.
-Guest speakers are brought in geared towards students' interests, providing Life Skills class them the opportunity to hear from people in the field they want to pursue.
-Projects in math classes prepare students AVID student projects, school for life after high school by requiring students to create site calendar/visitor log budgets, buy houses, cars, and examine credit scores.
+Findings Supporting Evidence Interviews and dialogue with students verify that the school provides them with curriculum and experiences that prepare them for college, a career, and life.
+Our junior and senior English teachers use job applications and mock interviews to help students prepare for life after HHS.
+Guest speakers are brought in geared towards students' interests, providing them the opportunity to hear from people in the field they want to pursue.
+Projects in math classes prepare students for life after high school by requiring students to create budgets, buy houses, cars, and examine credit scores.
+Lesson plans/materials Transition goals in IEP Workability TPP Life Skills class AVID student projects, school site calendar/visitor log